 </FactoryUpgrade>

-In this example of Gerhard Fuchs, of the Patent Eyeglass we have 3 different parts who can be used apart from eachoter and do not have to be there together like in this example.
+In the above example (Gerhard Fuchs, of the Patent Eyeglass) we have 3 different parts who can be used apart from eachoter and do not have to be there together like in this example.
 If you only want to use one of the 3 it is perfectly possible.

 With the ProductivityUpgrade we can define a % productionboost.
 We put a % value inbetween the value tags.
 So in this example we have a productionboost of 50%.
 So the factory will be boosted to a production of 150%.

 With the AdditionalOutput we can define a product that is produced extra every couple of productioncycles.
 We define which product with the corresponding GUID for that product.
-If you want to search for a product use the fantastic search function on the website https://schwubbe.de/modding_blog.php#beitrag15.
+If you want to search for a product use a1800.net again, and use the right search field to search based on text.
 In this example we have the GUID 1010246 which is pocket watches.

 We define also the number of cycles it needs to produce this good.
-In this case every 3 cycles a pocket wwatch will be produced as an extra product.
+In this case every 3 cycles a pocket watch will be produced as an extra product.

 <ItemEffect>